-Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in communities north of Berkeley should know about it.
+Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in in the East Bay should know about it.
 During the end of summer and early fall, kid-friendly concerts are held in the park some evenings.
 While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is inviting.

 Unique Features of Playground: Large grassy field; big kid and tot play area; large redwood trees and plenty of seating.

 Swings: Four big kid swings; two bucket swings in the tot park.

 Fenced in?
 The tot area is; the big kid playground is not but it is separated from the street by grassy fields and trees.

 Surfaces: Cushy rubber mat surface and sand all around the tot structure; sand pit in the tot area; wood chips in big kid park.

 Bathroom: Yes, and newly renovated.
 Right next to the tot play area.